-In a matter of first impression in Texas, the Houston 1st Court of Appeals ruled in favor of our client in Texas Windstorm Insurance Association v.
+In another matter of first impression in Texas, the Houston 1st Court of Appeals ruled in favor of our client in Texas Windstorm Insurance Association v.
 Randy Jones, Cause No. 01-16-00385-CV, interpreting the meaning of what is an “accepted” insurance claim under the Texas Insurance Code.
 The Court found that a claim acceptance which did not limit the items accepted by its terms accepted all damage which could have been claimed by the insured, precluding litigation under the 2013 amendments to the Insurance Code commonly known as “HB3.”

 The Beaumont Court of Appeals affirmed a significant jury verdict and judgment entered in a breach of contract lawsuit brought on behalf of our client, Way Service, Ltd., in MeadWestvaco Corporation v.
 Way Service, Ltd., No. 09-15-0014-CV.
 This case involved a claim that MeadWestvaco had failed to properly pay Way Service regarding the repair and maintenance of over 600 air conditioning units at a paper mill in Evadale, Texas.
 Way Service not only prevailed on its breach of contract claim, but also on a counterclaim for over $1 million.
 The court also affirmed an award of attorney’s fees, addressing issues of segregation between breach of contract and quantum meruit causes of action.

 In Baptist Hospitals of Southeast Texas v.
 Carter, No. 09-08-067-CV, our client, Baptist Hospital obtained the first ruling by a Texas appellate court allowing the use of medical records to defeat a medical expert’s report in a healthcare liability claim.
-While the statute governing such claims allows challenges to expert’s reports on their face, it does not allow the use of extrinsic evidence.
-Our firm successfully argued to the Beaumont Court of Appeals that the Trial Court should consider the underlying patient records to the extent those records revealed that the Plaintiff’s expert’s report was not accurately based on the facts.

 - JD, 1988, magna cum laude, Texas Tech University School of Law, Order of the Coif, Note Editor, Texas Tech Law Review, Board of Barristers